 2. Burping the jars during the curing phase

 Typically, you should burp out curing buds 2-4 times per day at the beginning of the curing process and less frequently as the humidity drops.
-To keep off mold, you must pay keen attention to details daily.
-Should there be any signs of mold on your buds, you must remove the moldy buds immediately and discard them!
+To keep off fungus, you must pay keen attention to details daily.
+Should there be any signs of powdery mildew on your buds, you must remove the moldy buds immediately and discard them!

 3. Using a hygrometer and a dehumidifier